-Before a song makes it onto your playlist, it most likely was mixed and mastered by an audio engineer whose job optimize the sound on as many devices as possible.
-They don’t know if you’re going to be listening on headphones or speakers, so they cast a wide net to compensate for most situations.
-Most engineers know how to EQ, so the music sounds just fine in most scenarios.
-While not all playback systems are ideal, if you know what you’re doing, you can really make your music shine with a few simple tweaks.
+Before a song makes it onto your playlist, it will have been mastered to optimize playback across as many devices as possible.
+Audio engineers know how to equalize (EQ), so the music will sound just fine in most scenarios.
+While not all playback systems are ideal, if you know what you’re doing, you can make your music shine on your gear with a few simple tweaks.

 Why should you EQ your music if a professional engineer has already done it?
-Well, there are two main reasons why you’d want to, and they’re not mutually exclusive.
-Most people EQ because of a combination of the two.
+Well, there are two main reasons why you’d want to equalize your music, and they’re not mutually exclusive.

 - Preferences determine if you want to EQ at all, and how you want to go about doing it.
 Everyone hears things a little differently, because of the physiology of the human ear.
 This can also encompass loudness preferences and expectations.
 What sounds good for most people could sound even better to you, if you know what to do.
 And we all know you’re the only person that truly matters, right?

 - The playback system also dictates what merits an “optimal” EQ curve.
-Nothing is perfect, and sometimes your headphones or speakers might have a hardware quirk to them that’s too annoying to just leave be.
+Nothing is perfect, and you might find your headphones or speakers have a hardware quirk to them that doesn’t sound right.
 If it’s not too serious, then chances are you can account for that quirk when you EQ.
 It’ll be like it was never even there.

-Editor’s note: This article was updated on July 26, 2021, to add techncial information and a contents menu.
+Editor’s note: this article was updated on July 26, 2021, to add techncial information and a contents menu.

 What is an EQ?

 On a practical level, if you’ve ever been around audio equipment of any kind, you at least know what an EQ looks like.
-Most people will recognize the bass or treble knobs in the car or on some speakers.
-Those are basic EQ dials.
-They get a little more advanced once you dip your toe into high end recording equipment and receivers.
-One of my earliest memories is messing around with the EQ sliders on my mom’s old receiver mid-Barry White set.
-By sliding or turning these settings, you can control the output of a given frequency range, letting you tweak the sound coming out from your equipment.
+Most people will recognize the bass or treble knobs on the car radio.
+Those are basic EQ controls.
+They get a little more advanced once you dip your toe into more advanced consumer electronics and recording equipment.
+By adjusting these sliders or turning these knobs, you can control the output of a given frequency range, letting you tweak the sound coming from your equipment.

-Sound is a very personal experience.
-And we mean that both mentally and physically.
-I’ll never be into mumble-rap, and your ear will never be exactly the same as mine.
+Trust your ear: sound is a very personal experience.
+And we mean that both physically and psychologically.
 Moral of the story is that things sound different to each person, so everything from here on out, regarding how to EQ, is just a guideline to help find what works best for you.

 Whether you want more bass or less cymbals, you should know more or less where their frequency ranges lie.
 The chart obviously doesn’t include every sound effect and instrument ever made, but it’s a good generalization.

-Your average electric guitar and both male and female vocals (with obvious differences) can be found roughly between 80 Hz and 1 kHz.
-One area that you should pay special attention to is the range between 250 Hz and 1 kHz.
-As you can see there are a lot of instruments that can in the range (and we only put a few), so adding too much emphasis here, it can result in what some refer to as a “muddy” sound, cut too much and it might start sounding “hollow.”
+The fundamental frequencies of guitars and both male and female vocals (with obvious differences) can be found roughly between 80-1,000Hz.
+One area that you should pay special attention to is the range between 250-1,000Hz.
+As you can see there is a lot going on in that region (and we only showed a few examples).
+If you indelicately add too much emphasis here, it can result in what some refer to as a “muddy” sound, cut too much and it might start sounding “hollow.”